-The FG100 is compatible with Rain Bird flow sensor compatible controllers.
+Other Rain Bird Controllers: The FG100 is compatible with the additional Rain Bird controllers.
 For some 2-Wire controllers such as the ESP-LXIVM and ESP-LXD, a sensor decoder (LXIVMSEN, SD210TURF) is also required.
 For detailed instructions, please refer to the specific controller's documentation.